 - Instrument technicians

 Employment Outlook and Salary Information

-The 2008-2018 BLS job forecast for electrical and electronic engineering technicians showed a two percent decline for this time period.
-By contrast, the increase in employment options for electrical engineers was expected to be two percent for the same time period.
+The 2012-2022 BLS job forecast for electrical and electronic engineering technicians shows little to no change for this time period.
+By contrast, the increase in employment options for electrical engineers was expected to be four percent for the same time period.
 While consumers were projected to continue buying electronics, production competition from other countries was anticipated to hinder American job growth in this field.

 Opportunities for continuing education occur in Master of Engineering or a Master of Science programs, as well as doctoral-level training in electrical engineering.
 Ph.D. programs in engineering management are also available.
 Given the nature of the field, some programs allow students to opt for a final project in lieu of the completion of a thesis.
 Eligible applicants for these programs have typically earned a baccalaureate program in a field related to computer science, mathematics or engineering.

 Graduates may be eligible for certification as electronics technicians or broadcast technologists.
 The certification exam for electronics technicians is run through the International Society of Certified Electronics Technicians.
 Passing this multiple-choice exam with a minimum score of 75% allows professionals to remain credentialed for four years.
 Questions cover transistors, mathematics, A.C. circuitry and D.C. circuitry.

 Broadcast technologists desiring certification can go through the Society of Broadcast Engineers to take a test for 5-year credential as a Certified Broadcast Technician.
 The exam covers regulations from the Federal Communications Commission in addition to electronics fundamentals and basic safety.
 Applicants for recertification must have been employed in the broadcast field for at least three out of the past five years in order to remain eligible.